wmahfoudh/archmallow/docs/useful-pacman-commands.md

 pacman-key --refresh-keys
 pacman -Syu
 ````
-If the update still fails, chances are some dependencies need to be ignored and default options forced to avoid confirmation
+If the update still fails, it can be forced by ignoring dependencies, the below also forces default options to avoid multiple confirmations due to a non maintained system

 ````bash
 pacman -Syu -d --noconfirm
 ````